Solexki/tvdatafeedclient-js/README.md

 ---

 ## Contribution

-This package is open to contribution, suggestion.
+This package is open to contributions and suggestions.

-Refer to Features in Pipline, there are many ways this can be improved for better usage and data access. if you'd like to improve, fix or extend, please follow the guidelines
+Check out the Features in Pipeline section — there are lots of ways this project can be improved for better usability and more powerful data access.
+If you’re interested in fixing bugs, adding new features, or just making things cleaner, you’re more than welcome to jump in.

+Before contributing, please keep the following in mind:

-- Keep your pull requests focused.
-Small is better.
+- Keep your pull requests focused — smaller PRs are easier to review and merge.

 - Always test your changes before opening a PR.

-- Avoid pushing directly to main.
+- Don’t push directly to main.

-- If you're adding a new feature or breaking change, please open an issue first for discussion.
+- If you’re introducing a new feature or a breaking change, open an issue first so we can discuss it.

-Let's makes it better together.
+Let’s build something better together.

 ---